 Belonging.
-Group study rooms and the fireside in the Fitch Forum will accommodate students who favour different styles of learning and social interaction.
+Group study rooms and the Fireside Connection will accommodate students who favour different styles of learning and social interaction.
 The library will also provide meeting places for clubs and committees, perhaps even for lectures and community events.

 Learning, connecting, and belonging - they're all at the heart of the Burman University library.